wojciechowskiofficial/FLEX/README.md

-# MALE (Multiple Abstraction Level Explanations)
+# Towards faithful and plausible natural language explanations for image classification: a pipeline approach
-Providing explanations for image classification in natural language on multiple abstraction levels
+Providing explanations for image classification in natural language.